 Patients trust that when they go to the doctor or hospital in Florida, the medical care they receive will address their need and will not cause harm or allow a disease to spread undetected.
 Unfortunately, many patients suffer harm at the hands of doctors and hospitals through preventable medical errors.

 There are many ways physicians, nurses, nurse practitioners, medical technicians, or hospital staffs can deviate from the recognized standard of care and cause preventable injuries to patients.
 Patients who are harmed by medical negligence may have a right to file a medical malpractice claim and hold a health care provider accountable.

 Medical malpractice lawsuits seek to recover compensation for the injured person’s medical expenses, lost income due to diminished earning capacity, and pain and suffering.
-The dedicated Florida medical malpractice attorneys of Chiumento Dwyer Hertel Grant fight for the rights of injured patients who have been seriously injured due to medical negligence.
+The dedicated Florida medical malpractice attorneys of Chiumento Law, PLLC fight for the rights of injured patients who have been seriously injured due to medical negligence.

 Failure to Diagnose Claims

 A misdiagnosis or delayed diagnosis of a serious medical condition may result in a patient not receiving proper treatment in a timely manner.
 The patient may receive no treatment or improper treatment to manage a disease.
 A doctor may fail to order the proper tests to make a correct diagnosis.
 If a proper diagnosis is eventually made, the patient may require more invasive treatment, which might have been avoided with an earlier diagnosis.
 In cases of potentially terminal disease, such as cancer, timely diagnosis and treatment are essential to manage the disease while it still responds to treatment.

 Failure-to-diagnose claims often stem from emergency room visits, where nurses and/or doctors rush through the basics of asking about symptoms and obtaining medical histories, or because of miscommunication among care providers.